scottbedard/cube/README.md

 **Face / Axis**, defines which face or axis is being turned.
 For face turns, this value may be `U`, `L`, `F`, `R`, `B`, or `D`, and if lower cased the turn will include all layers from the depth to the face being turned.
 For axis turns, this value may be `X`, `Y`, or `Z`.

 **Direction**, defines which direction to turn the face.
 A value of `-` will turn the face/axis 90 degrees counter-clockwise, and a value of `2` will turn the face/axis 180 degrees.
 If omitted, the face/axis will be turned 90 degrees clockwise.
+A single-quote may also be used to indicate a counter-clockwise turn.

 ```js
 'F'   // turn the F face 90 degrees clockwise